 Your Protein Intake

 First, you need to consider your protein intake.
-When on the ketogenic diet, it’s vital that you keep your protein intake to a lower level – a maximum of 30% of your total calorie intake.
+When on the ketogenic diet, you must keep your protein intake to a lower level: a maximum of 30% of your total calorie intake.

-Going any higher than this may mean you won’t be in ketosis any longer and it could potentially cause you to fail on our diet plan.
+Going any higher than this may mean you won’t be in ketosis any longer.
+It could potentially cause you to fail on your diet plan.

 Because collagen is needed for so many different reasons when on a fat loss diet, you don’t want to fall short.
 Supplementing is fast and easy and will help you get what you need.

 Additionally, collagen is one type of protein that is very unlikely to kick you out of ketosis.
 So of all the proteins to eat while on the ketogenic diet, it’s one of the better ones.

 It’s also important to consider your lifestyle.
 If you’re on the ketogenic diet, chances are you already care about your health and are taking steps to improve it.

 This also means you’re likely hitting the gym regularly as well, lifting heavy weights and challenging your body.

 This is very good, but it’s definitely going to take a toll on your tendons and joints and may eventually leave you experiencing joint pain.